 Apoprotein manufacturing and methods for protein purification

-T2018-237 Methods of purifying proteins that can be used in various applications such as drug delivery and detoxification of byproducts of hemolysis.
+T2019-044 Methods of purifying proteins that can be used in various applications such as drug delivery, bioimaging and hemolysis treatment.

 Novel protein and apoprotein purification strategies are valuable tools with a wide variety of medical and research applications.
 While there are existing techniques for protein and apoprotein purification, some of these have flaws such as the use of harsh denaturants, highly flammable solvents, low yields, cumbersome manufacturing processes, and high capital and operating expenses.
 Furthermore, they are not easily scalable, which inhibits their applications for expanded use.
 Therefore, effective, scalable, and safe methods for protein and apoprotein purification are needed.

-Dr. Andre Palmer and colleagues have developed a novel method for apoprotein manufacturing and several methods for protein purification, along with a novel, deliverable protein complex for use in various medical applications.
+Dr. Andre Palmer and colleagues at The Ohio State University and University of California at San Diego have developed a novel method for apoprotein manufacturing and several methods for protein purification, along with a novel, deliverable protein complex for use in various medical applications.
 These methods utilize various techniques to purify protein components, protein cocktails (i.e. protein mixtures), and complexes of interest.
 For example, some of the proteins purified include apohemoglobin (apoHb) and haptoglobin (Hp).

 Separation of Small Hydrophobic Ligands from Proteins

-With this invention, Dr. Palmer and colleagues have developed a method for separating small hydrophobic ligands from proteins, such as heme from hemoglobin (Hb) or metabolites and lipids from human serum albumin (HSA).
+With this invention, the Palmer group have developed a method for separating small hydrophobic ligands from proteins, such as heme from hemoglobin (Hb) or metabolites and lipids from human serum albumin (HSA).
 This method allows for purification of apoproteins, such as apoHb and ligand-free HSA.

 This novel technology does not require the use of specialized equipment, is relatively inexpensive, and easily scalable.
 Furthermore, this technology has the potential to be applied to any ligand-associated protein to produce the resultant apoprotein.